Should I Get a Social Work Degree or a Psychology Degree?

 In reality, being a clinical psychologist is only one of a wide spectrum of career options for professionals with a psychology degree (whether earned online or on campus).
 A general MS in Psychology degree, for example, can prepare you for a variety of nonclinical careers ranging from college professor to human resources manager to organizational consultant and more.†

 A psychology degree can prepare you for a fulfilling career in private practice, healthcare, education, government, and business environments.
 With an MS in Forensic Psychology, you can be a forensic psychologist in the criminal justice system.
-If you’re earning a degree because you want to be a business psychologist or organizational consultant, you’ll have the right credentials with an MS in Industrial and Organizational Psychology.
-If being a clinical psychologist is your goal, an MS in Clinical Psychology will provide the foundation and prerequisite for your clinical psychology doctoral degree studies.†
+If you’re earning a degree because you want to be a business psychologist or organizational consultant, you’ll have the right credentials with an MS in Industrial and Organizational Psychology.†

 Whether you choose a psychology or social work degree, you can look forward to a rewarding career spent making a positive difference for individuals, families, and communities.